thetanyasrivastava/Dynamic-Programming/README.md

 # Dynamic-Programming
-This repository contains the list of the solved questions of Dynamic Programming
+This repository contains the list of the solved questions of the Dynamic Programming (DP).